diego1389/dev_docs/Testing with xUnit/Cheatsheet.md

     ```
     * Data-driven tests: when you have to execute the same test method but with different data.
 Test case n.
     * Test data sources: inline attribute, property, field attribute, external data.
     *  [Theory] attribute means the test should be execute it multiple times.
 The test has to be provide it with some test data (that we pass as parameters).
+With inline we cannot share data across multiple test classes or tests.
         ```cs
         [Theory]
         [InlineData(0,100)]